 This torque value represents the total torque required to accelerate the robot up an incline.
 However, this value must be divided by the total number (N) of drive wheels to obtain the torque needed for each drive motor.
 Note that we do not consider the total number of passive wheels as they have no effect on the torque required to move the object aside from adding weight.

-The final point to consider is the efficiency (e) in the motor, gearing and wheel (slip).
+The final point to consider is the efficiency (e) in the motor, gearing, and wheel (slip).

 T is known from above and the angular velocity (w) is specified by the builder.
 It is best to select the maximum angular velocity to be able to find the corresponding maximum power.
-Knowing the maximum power and the supply voltage (V) which the builder chooses, we can find an idea of the maximum current (I) requirements:
+Knowing the maximum power and the supply voltage (V) that the builder chooses, we can find an idea of the maximum current (I) requirements: